+^{125 127} Planning applications LW/07/1608, LW/12/0342/NP, SDNP/13/02119/ NMA, SDNP/16/01255/FUL and SDNP/13/04579/DCOND

+9.158 The whole site is within Flood Risk Zone 3A.
+However, it is defended by the flood defences protecting the wider Brooks Road area, and commercial/industrial uses are defined as 'less vulnerable' in flood risk terms and in principle appropriate for Zone 3A.
+A FRA including Sequential Test accompanied the original application for the site.
+A new watercourse is proposed to be constructed through the landscaped belt around the northern and eastern sides of the site, draining into an existing watercourse which runs through the broader industrial estate and into the Ouse behind the Tesco superstore.
+As well as performing a drainage role this feature will also partly mitigate the loss of the former habitats which covered the central portion of the site, and buffer adjacent residential areas from the new industrial units.

-- 9.161 The roofs of the industrial units are proposed as green roofs, which in combination with the landscape strip will mitigate the impact of the development in wider views.
-Natural England and the Environment Agency raised no objection to the scheme, conditional on the implementation in full of recommendations from the relevant studies that accompanied the 2007 application.
-Since the site has now been largely cleared of vegetation it is of additional importance to ensure that these measures are carried forward into any potential revised scheme. - 9.162 Due to its former wetland nature the site has been identified as having high potential for wetland archaeology, including prehistoric organic remains. - 9.163 There are two historic landfill records overlapping the boundaries of the site and the southern end of the site is also within HSE Outer and to some degree Middle Zones, However, the latter zones are centred on a site already developed for housing and it is considered that these constraints can be overcome by condition. - 9.164A public footpath cuts across the north-western end of the site.
+9.159 The roofs of the industrial units are proposed as green roofs, which in combination with the landscape strip will mitigate the impact of the development in wider views.
+Natural England and the EA raised no objection to the scheme, conditional on the implementation in full of recommendations from the relevant studies that accompanied the 2007 application.
+Since the site has now been largely cleared of vegetation it is of additional importance to ensure that these measures are carried forward into any potential revised scheme.

+9.160 Due to its former wetland nature the site has been identified as having high potential for wetland archaeology, including prehistoric organic remains.

+9.161 There are two historic landfill records overlapping the boundaries of the site and the southern end of the site is also within HSE Outer and to some degree Middle Zones, However, the latter zones are centred on a site already developed for housing and it is considered that these constraints can be overcome by condition.

+9.162 A public footpath cuts across the north-western end of the site.
 The development will retain much of this footpath within the landscaping belt, but a portion of it will run past one of the proposed buildings.
-This footpath provides a link from the South Malling area into the industrial estate and towards the town centre, and its attractiveness to pedestrians must be protected and enhanced. - 9.165 The main principles of development are already set out in the existing planning permissions on the site, in particular the detailed specifications relating to flood risk management, landscaping and biodiversity.
-It is considered necessary to allocate the site to ensure any future changed proposals that come forward continues to accord with those requirements.
-In addition, the development of the site is needed to accommodate businesses displaced from the North Street Quarter development and for that reason it is essential the site comes forward for the proposed uses in parallel with the strategic site. - 9.166 Development proposals should therefore be informed by the following evidence studies: - Archaeological surveys, including fieldwork assessment; - A transport assessment and travel plan to the satisfaction of the Highway Authority; - A scheme for the provision of surface water drainage works, including details of underground storage tanks to attenuate flows to the main drainage system, where required; and - A scheme to deal with the risks associated with contamination of the site.
+This footpath provides a link from the South Malling area into the industrial estate and towards the town centre, and its attractiveness to pedestrians must be protected and enhanced.

+9.163 The main principles of development are already set out in the existing planning permissions on the site, in particular the detailed specifications relating to flood risk management, landscaping and biodiversity.
+It is considered necessary to allocate the site to ensure any future changed proposals that come forward continue to accord with those requirements.
+In addition, the development of the site is needed to accommodate businesses displaced from the North Street Quarter development and for that reason it is essential the site comes forward for the proposed uses in parallel with the strategic site.

+9.164 Development proposals should therefore be informed by the following evidence studies:

+- Archaeological surveys, including fieldwork assessment; - A TA and travel plan to the satisfaction of the Highway Authority; - A scheme for the provision of surface water drainage works, including details of underground storage tanks to attenuate flows to the main drainage system, where required; and - A scheme to deal with the risks associated with contamination of the site.

-Allocation Policy SD80 Malling Brooks, Lewes
+Allocation Policy SD77: Malling Brooks, Lewes